vihanonebill/play-billing-samples/ClassyTaxiAppKotlin/README.md

     * The Android app `Constants.kt` contains 2 SKUs: `"basic_subscription"`
       and `"premium_subscription"`.

+    * Use the 2 SKUs as the Product ID when creating the subscription products

     * Write down your product IDs (SKUs) so you can configure your backend server